jynychen/pikvm/docs/pico_hid.md

 !!! warning
     **This section is intended for advanced users of the [legacy Arduino HID](arduino_hid.md).**

-    It may seem tempting, but **don't to use the Arduino HID for the new PiKVM builds** just because you have it at your fingertips.
+    It may seem tempting, but **don't to use the Arduino HID for new PiKVM builds** just because you have it at your fingertips.
 Connecting and flashing Arduino is much more time consuming than Pico.
 In addition, different Arduino board work with different voltages, they may or may not have SPI (for the Pico, we use SPI to